We are a resale marketplace. Prices may be above or below face value.

 Sox 2023 Season Review

-As for changes in management, the White Sox parted ways with Jose Castro, Daryl Boston and Chris Johnson.
+As for management changes, the White Sox parted ways with Jose Castro, Daryl Boston, and Chris Johnson.
 Johnson will be reassigned.
-Castro and Boston have been sent packing, entirely.
-More management moves are in the works, before things kick off in spring training.
+Castro and Boston have been sent packing entirely.
+More management moves are in the works before things kick off in spring training.

 White Sox 2022 Recap